Taliesin West: How Frank Lloyd Wright Really Lived There

 Frank Lloyd Wright and Taliesen West in Scottsdale, Arizona

 This lovely pergola leads a complex, that includes an acoustically perfect music pavilion for concerts and a caberet theatre for small productions.
-In addition to architecture, Wright required his students to either act, sing or play an instrument as entertainment at Taliesen West, asserting that they should be well-rounded.
+In addition to architecture, Wright required his students to either act, sing or play an instrument as entertainment at Taliesin West, asserting that they should be well-rounded.
 I especially loved the Asian door hardware.

 Frank Lloyd Wright and Taliesen West in Scottsdale, Arizona